 Sometimes the remote battery terminals can get corroded and will need to be cleaned up with some fine sandpaper.

 Sometimes the Breezair remote control fails to talk to the evaporative air conditioner.
-This can be due to a few reasons such as low battery power or the remote is too far away from the evaporative cooler.
+This can be due to a few reasons such as low battery power or the remote being too far away from the evaporative cooler.

 Electrical interference can also cause issues like a faulty Tornado water pump.
 Once they get old and loud they can cause electrical interference.
 I have seen a Breezair cooler not communicate properly with a wireless remote until the old water pump was replaced.